atomisthq/docs/docs/user-guide/rug/conventions.md

 [travis]: https://travis-ci.org/

+### Change log

 Rug repositories should have a change log in the [`CHANGELOG.md` format][changelog].

 [changelog]: http://keepachangelog.com/

-### Project Naming
+### Project naming

-A Rug project name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by `-editors` if this is a Rug project with a collection of useful editors or reviewers.
+A Rug project name should be hyphenated and start with the technology stack being targeted, such as `spring-boot`, followed by what sort of Rugs the project contains, e.g., `-editors` if this is a Rug project with a collection of useful editors or reviewers.

 If the main purpose of a Rug project is to be a generator, then ending the name of the type of project it will generate would be most